FranxYao/GPT-Bargaining/lib_prompt/readme.md

-# Instruction Library for different agents
+# Prompt Library for different agents

-Buyer

-Seller
+All prompts are formated using ChatGPT's format.
+When actually prompting we modify the prompt according to the underlying engine.

 Hardest one is the moderator
 * moderator_seller.txt -- moderator used when criticizing seller